|Period||995 HE - 1355 HE|

 Spire of Molakh-Búle - Abâthigûr

 Those aboard what would become better known as the Spire of Molakh-Búle, established settlements across the isles of Necrocrypt.
 Around 995 HE, Abâthigûr's Durkoth began their change.
 With bodies becoming more suitable for the sea, came a yearning for deep waters.
 Unable to resist the urge, with gills and webbed extremities, they swam away from everything they once had once held dear.
 They abandoned their subjects on Necrocrypt, leaving the empire to take care of itself.
-In 1011 HE, Abâthigûr, an off-shoot of the Horgon Empire, came to an end.
+In 1011 HE, Abâthigûr, an off-shoot of the Horgon Empire (159 HE - 537 HE), came to an end.

 The merfolk that patrol the edges of Necrocrypt say many Durkoth went into Zen'nêlkhush and vanished, while others went north to Orat-Khagor.
-In this area, they became masters of the ixitxachitl .
-After the Durkoth mysteriously disappeared, their former minions went on to form the Ranturâpha empire.
+In this area, they became masters of the ixitxachitl.
+There slaves built Ogharkú for them.
+Deep inside this place, they placed hundreds of Hibernation Bays, then built a supposedly impenetrable vault around them.
+After the Durkoth mysteriously disappeared into their vaults, their former minions went on to form the Ranturâpha Empire.

 We called them the Chosen.
 They were the ones that advanced to a new form.
 The Chosen were destined for the seas, those not, ignominy.